bacalhau-project/bacalhau/docs/getting-started/workload-onboarding.md

 cat stdout
 ```

-Results in:
+This snippet results in:

 ```bash
 ...file listing...
 do something useful
 ```

-#### 5. (Optional) Upload the Input Data to IPFS
+#### Step 5 - (Optional) Upload the Input Data to IPFS

-We recommend uploading your data to IPFS for persistent storage:
+We recommend uploading your data to IPFS for persistent storage, because:

 * Bacalhau is designed to perform the computation next to the data
 * Distributing data across the solar system with IPFS distributes the Bacalhau computation